Set-theoretic type solutions of the braid equation: Abstract

 \section{Abstract}

 In this paper we begin the study of set-theoretic type solution of the braid equation.
 Our theory includes set-theoretical solutions as basic examples.
+More precisely, the linear solution associated to a set-theoretic solution on a set $X$ can be regarded as coming from the coalgebra $kX$, where $k$ is a field and the elements of $X$ are group-like.
+We introduce and study a broader class of linear solutions associated in a similar way to more general coalgebras.
 We show that the relationships between set-theoretical solutions, $q$-cycle sets, $q$-braces, skew-braces, matched pairs of groups and invertible $1$-cocycles remain valid in our setting.